SUNDAY BULLETIN

 THE INVOCATION

-P. We begin our worship this morning in the name of the Father, and of the Son, and of the Holy Spirit.
+P. We begin our worship this day in the name of the Father, and of the Son, and of the Holy Spirit.

 C. Amen.